redtexts/texts/icp_1970_why_russia_isnt_socialist.md

 commodity, and the very origin and basis of capital, is labour power as a commodity.
-The price of labour power, on the labour market, is expressed by a salary which is the money equivalent of the products necessary for the workers maintenance.
+The price of labour power, on the labour market, is expressed by a salary which is the money equivalent of the products necessary for the worker's maintenance.
 However, even when labour power is paid at a correct value that enables the wage labourer to provide for his own and his family's needs, the capitalist enterprise always gains a surplus from the sale of products.
 This surplus value or profit, this